saurabhkirtani/touch-sensor-azureIoT/Readme.md

 #### Creating PowerBI report

 1. Go to [PowerBI.com] (http://www.powerbi.com)
-2. A dataset by the name iotnext-dataset should appear on the left bottom, under the 'Datasets'- click on it.
+2. A dataset by the name iotplay-dataset should appear on the left bottom, under the 'Datasets'- click on it.
 3. From right side toolbox, select votecount and select the Gauge chart in Visualizations.
 4. Click on Pin visual, give a name to your Report.
 5. Then select the name of Dashboard you want it to be pinned to, or Create a new Dashboard, and it'll get pinned to the same.